aantron/better-enums/doc/demo/105-c++17-reflection.md

-the interface above is available only for Better Enums for which [compile-time name trimming][slow-enum] is enabled, i.e. those declared when `BETTER_ENUMS_CONSTEXPR_TO_STRING` was defined, or declared with the `SLOW_ENUM` variant of `ENUM`.
+the interface above is available only for Better Enums for which [compile-time name trimming][slow-enum] is enabled, i.e. those declared when `BETTER_ENUMS_CONSTEXPR_TO_STRING` was defined, or declared with the `SLOW_ENUM` variant of `BETTER_ENUM`.
 As mentioned on the linked page, the reason compile-time name trimming is not the default is that, while still pretty fast, it is four times slower than program-startup-time name trimming.
 The latter is the default.

 Despite the above, a variation on the interface is available for enums without compile-time name trimming: